 - Clearly communicate your commitment to CSR in your marketing activities.
 Also, show that you care about your impact on society and the environment by implementing your own CSR policy.
-It can be a unique selling point (USP) when your buyer has to select a provider.
+This can be a unique selling point (USP) for buyers when selecting a provider.

 3. What are the requirements for niche markets?

-European buyers often require you to comply with a sector-specific and/or industry specific standard, or code of practice (if available).
-Examples of industry specific standards are Financial Services, Basel Committee Standards.
-Examples of Service specific standards are Cloud service providers and Payment related services.
+European buyers often require compliance with sector-specific and/or industry-specific standards or codes of practice (if they exist).
+Examples of industry-specific standards are the Basel Committee standards for banking.
+Service-specific standards include those for cloud service providers and payment-related services.

-From 30 September 2019, the European Banking Authority’s (EBA) guidelines on Outsourcing Arrangement took effect.
-This law does not only apply to banks, building societies and investment firms, but also to payment institutions and electronic money institutions.
+The European Banking Authority’s (EBA) Guidelines on outsourcing arrangements took effect on 30 September 2019.
+These guidelines apply not only to banks, building societies and investment firms, but also to payment institutions and electronic money institutions.

-The Basel Accords is a set of recommendations for regulations in the banking industry.
-It is developed by the Basel Committee on Banking Supervision.
-Basel I is the minimum requirement, often not accepted by European clients.
-Aim to get the Basel II and/or Basel III standard.
+The Basel Committee on Banking Supervision has developed a set of recommendations for regulations in the banking industry, called the Basel Accords.
+Basel I is the minimum requirement, but many European clients require the higher Basel II and/or Basel III standards.

 Cloud service providers

 The PCI Security Standards Council is a global forum for the payment industry.
-It maintains, evolves and promotes the Payment Card Industry Security Standards.
-If you are working with payment related services and (aim to) offer outsourcing services to the EU/EFTA market, look at their standards overview and complete their Self Assessment tool to get more insight on the standards on payment related services.
+It maintains, develops and promotes Payment Card Industry Security Standards.
+If you work with payment-related services and offer outsourcing services to the EU/EFTA market, or aim to do so, see their standards overview and do the Self-Assessment to learn more about standards in payment-related services.

-- Know which standards are relevant for the services you provide as buyers expect you to.
-Do your research in advance, so you can show them your company complies with these standards.
+- Learn which standards are relevant for the services you provide.
+Buyers will expect this from you.
+Do your research in advance, so you can show that your company complies with these standards.

-- Check which sector-specific standards or codes are available for your specific product, for example by asking your sector association or your buyer.
-Also ask your buyer to what extent they want you to implement these standards.
+- Check which sector-specific standards or codes are available for your specific product, for example by asking your sector association or buyer.
+Also ask buyers to what extent they want you to implement these standards.